 Splitting allows you to manage a claimed staged order by splitting it into into two equally sized orders that can be executed separately.
 The split orders can then be stitched or bulked with other orders.

 For example, if you cannot stitch the quantities of two orders together, you can split one of the orders into two, stitch the quantities that match, and work the remaining quantities as a separate order.

-You can split care orders using the Order Book widget or orders pane of the Orders and Fills widget.
+You can split care orders using the Order Book widget or orders pane of the Order and Fills widget.
 Split actions are also allowed for partially and fully filled unallocated split orders with no working child orders.

 Note: The following orders cannot be split: